-Qatar is back, and there are several new grandstands at the Losail circuit since F1 last came here.
+Since bagging a long-term slot on F1’s calendar the Losail circuit has spawned several new grandstands.
 Fans aren’t exactly spoiled for choice — there are still only five in total — but these much-needed additions will make a big difference to the fan experience.
 You might wonder which grandstands are worth the money and which to avoid.
 So let’s dive in and take a look at what’s on offer.
-As ever, with brand new grandstands, we won’t know for sure until lights-out, but this should give you a pretty good idea of what to expect as you choose your seats for the Qatar Grand Prix.

 The main grandstand at Losail is right in the heart of the circuit and unrivalled for atmosphere but has never been a great vantage point for spectators.